hark130/Gamemaster_Guidance/README.md

     [X] 7.
 BUG: Bad things happen when you try to use new functionality without a city config file<br>
     [ ] 8.
 BUG: Providing a population that contains a comma results in an error: ValueError: invalid literal for int() with base 10: '18,300'<br>
     [ ] 9.
 BUG: GG_Ancestry doesn't use the city object to randomize ancestry.
 That means bounties and characters aren't related to the city they're generated from.
 FIX SOONEST!<br>
+    [ ] 10.
+BUG: Some names have two spaces in them and it's annoying<br>

 ## NOTES